 That’s not to say hops are all bad.
-They contain xanthohumol, which may have “antiviral, anti-clotting, anti-inflammatory, and anti-tumor activity,” according to physician Andrew Weil, and were used in the ancient world to promote sleep (along with valerian).
+They contain xanthohumol, which may have “antiviral, anti-clotting, anti-inflammatory, and anti-tumor activity,” according to physician Andrew Weil; it was also used in the ancient world to promote sleep (along with valerian).
 The estrogenic effects of hops aren’t all bad either — for women, a little extra estrogen can go a long way.
 One study of postmenopausal women shows that vaginal gel containing hops reduced dryness, itching, burning, inflammation, and overall pain during intercourse.
 (The sample size was small, despite sounding like one big party.)
-There’s also evidence that hops can help women endometriosis and lactation.
+There’s also evidence that hops can help women with endometriosis and lactation.

-But for men, at least one study suggests that hops can be both a boob grower and a boner killer.
+But for men, this study suggests that hops can be both a boob-grower (to get rid of them, you’re going to have to do man boobs exercises) and a boner-killer.

-Still, most experts are not convinced that Brewer’s Droop is a real concern for the average beer drinker.
-“It’s true that there is a minute quantity of [the estrogen-like compound] 8-prenylnaringenin, in hops, and there ought to be a trace of it in beer,” Richard van Breemen, a professor of medicinal chemistry at the University of Illinois told Business Insider.
+It’s worth noting that some experts are not convinced that Brewer’s Droop is a real concern for most beer drinkers.
+“It’s true that there is a minute quantity of [the estrogen-like compound] 8-prenylnaringenin in hops, and there ought to be a trace of it in beer,” Richard van Breemen, a professor of medicinal chemistry at the University of Illinois told Business Insider.
 “But I would say the levels are too low to function as a [hormone] disruptor.”
 Medical Daily concurs, adding that phytoestrogens are also found in foods such as soybeans, wheat, beans, carrots, and potatoes.